 Next, there’s me, at home from TJ’s with spaghetti squash.
 And I realized I’ve never actually cooked spaghetti squash for myself before.
 I’ve had it, yeah.
 But I’ve never cut it.
 And it seemed slightly dangerous.
 So naturally, I looked it up on YouTube.

 Thank goodness I found the the most helpful video for cutting spaghetti squash EVER.
 Obviously, it’s called How To Cut a Spaghetti Squash, by Melissa Joulwan.
 It seemed safe at first watch, and I still have all of my fingers after cutting multiple spaghetti squash this way, so I think we’re good.

 You’ll find the insides are pretty much like acorn squash or maybe pumpkin, but less stringy.
 It’s easy to take a large metal spoon and scrape the seeds/insides out.
 Make sure to have a good grip on the squash.
 I speak from experience.

 I’ve been thinking a lot about pesto lately.
 Now that we’ve got a food processor, making my own pesto is within the realm of possibility.
 So I totally did it!
 I’m working on a post specifically about that – and comparing prices!
 (It’s done now!)
 Long story short, it was pretty good.
 And I used it in this recipe!
-Costco Pesto is pretty good too, so I’ll have to figure out the price difference.
+Costco Pesto is also my favorite, so I’ll have to figure out the price difference.
 I’ll get back to you on that one.

-The greek yogurt, in my opinion, is key to this recipe.
+The Greek yogurt, in my opinion, is key to this recipe.
 It gives you that creamy saucy feel but it’s NOT loaded with cheese (even though I literally love cheese).
-The pesto blends with it to mask the greek yogurt tang, and it’s delicious.
+The pesto blends with it to mask the Greek yogurt tang, and it’s delicious.
 Plus a little extra protein on top of half a pound of chicken per serving.
-Wooww, the bench presser in me is swooning.

 P.S.
 I couldn’t help it, and I put some cheese on top.
 You should too.